Best Extreme Cold Weather Gear

 Not as durable as we would have hoped

-When it comes to staying warm in extremely cold weather, layering is key.
+When it comes to staying warm in harshly cold weather, layering is key.
 Even if you have wonderful gloves, having the option to put a liner underneath them is a great way to add an extra layer where you need it the most.
-One of our favorite liner gloves by far are the Terramar Thermasilk Glove.Read more
+One of our favorite liner gloves by far is the Terramar Thermasilk Glove.Read more

 Overall, most people found these gloves to be fairly comfortable.
 Provided that the correct size is purchased, they do allow for some stretching overall, but not as much as other liner gloves.

 These gloves are finished with a ClimaSense treatment to adapt to your body’s temperature and keep you comfortable.
 While these are not waterproof, they are meant to be worn under another pair of gloves, so that shouldn’t be an issue.